digitalyoshixi/phla11/content/Moral Relativism.md

   - Moral Non-variability
 ---
 The idea that a certain action and behavior is ok for certain groups, but not ok for other groups.
+There is no single universally valid moral code.
 # Sides
 ### Absolutists
 Moral truths apply for everyone across societies, cultures and time